wangyuefan21/introduction2RelationalJoins/README.md

 John | class 2 | NULL | NULL
 NULL | NULL | Peter | 68

-## Cross Join
+## CROSS JOIN

 ### Concept

-`Cross JOIN` retrieves the Cartesian product of both tables.
+`CROSS JOIN` retrieves the Cartesian product of both tables.
 Basically, this gives you the combination of all records from both tables.
 Since it returns all combinations, `Cross JOIN` doesn't require any join condition.

 <img src=figures/cross_join.png width=300>

 ### Example

-Since `Cross JOIN` is a little different from other `JOIN`s, we are going to use a different example to illustrate it.
+Since `CROSS JOIN` is a little different from other `JOIN`s, we are going to use a different example to illustrate it.
 Imagine you walk in a restaurant and you need to pick a `food` and a `drink` to make a meal.

 ```
 -- Create Tables